sophiaventi/GotchaDetection/README.md

 Instructions for use are:
   1. Download this repo onto a Mac with XCode;
   2. Plug in an iPhone to your computer;
-  3. Select it as the devie to run the application on, then press run;
+  3. Select it as the device to run the application on, then press run;
-  4. Allow access from the developer ID on test iPhone by going to Settings>General>Profiles&Device Management.
+  4. Allow access from the developer ID on the test iPhone by going to Settings>General>Profiles & Device Management.